ofiwg/libfabric/man/fi_getinfo.3.md

 translated or mapped into into an address which is native to the fabric.
 See `fi_av`(3).

-*FI_ADDR_UNSPEC*
+*FI_FORMAT_UNSPEC*
-: FI_ADDR_UNSPEC indicates that a provider specific address format should be selected.
+: FI_FORMAT_UNSPEC indicates that a provider specific address format should be selected.
 Provider specific addresses may be protocol specific or a vendor proprietary format.
-Applications that select FI_ADDR_UNSPEC should be prepared to be treat returned addressing data as opaque.
-FI_ADDR_UNSPEC targets apps which make use of an out of band address exchange.
-Applications which use FI_ADDR_UNSPEC may use fi_getname() to obtain a provider specific address assigned to an allocated endpoint.
+Applications that select FI_FORMAT_UNSPEC should be prepared to be treat returned addressing data as opaque.
+FI_FORMAT_UNSPEC targets apps which make use of an out of band address exchange.
+Applications which use FI_FORMAT_UNSPEC may use fi_getname() to obtain a provider specific address assigned to an allocated endpoint.